ypaulsussman/learning-log/src/pages/blog/Words and Rules.md

   * If some speakers still hear the phrase inside the word, they will be tempted to put the plural marker on the head of the phrase: two mother + s in law,

 Morphology may be divided into:
-* _derivation_ — rules that form a new word out of old words, like duckfeathers and unkissable—and
+* _derivation_ — rules that form a new word out of old words, like duckfeathers and unkissable, and
 * _inflection_ — rules that modify a word to fit its role in a sentence, what language teachers call conjugation and declension.
   * The past tense and plural forms are examples of inflection.